 You can enter for a chance to win a prize.
-Each age group will have its own prize draw.

 After you've finished the Halton Youth Impact Survey, you can enter the draw on the last Thank you page.
 The draw will take place on June 17 and 18 and winners will be posted on Instagram and contacted by email.

 AND if you're in high school and are looking for volunteer hours, after completing the survey, you can receive a letter from Our Kids Network recognizing two volunteer hours.

 You are being invited to fill out an online survey and your participation is completely voluntary.
 The survey should only take you about 25 minutes to complete.
 You do not have to agree to participate in the survey.
 You can also change your mind and stop participating simply by not submitting a finished survey.